Elaine081972/sql-challenge/README.md

 # sql-challenge

-In this assignment - Employee Database: A mystery in two parts we are tasked with rejuvenating CSV employee files from the 1980's and 1990's.
+In this assignment - Employee Database: A mystery in two parts, we are tasked with rejuvenating CSV employee files from the 1980's and 1990's.
 We are responsible for designing the tables to hold the six CSV file, import the CSV files into a SQL database and provide Data Analysis once the Data Engineering is complete.